BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*.5 points*]

-[*Óin is a wily old Dwarf, his beard having gone grey with age and his hearing not being what it once was. Óin, along with his brother, Glóin, joined the company of Thorin Oakenshield out of loyalty to their distant cousin. Óin's skills lie in his knowledge of plants and herbs for the purpose of healing.
+[*Ã“in is a wily old Dwarf, his beard having gone grey with age and his hearing not being what it once was. Ã“in, along with his brother, GlÃ³in, joined the company of Thorin Oakenshield out of loyalty to their distant cousin. Ã“in's skills lie in his knowledge of plants and herbs for the purpose of healing.
 He also claims to be able to read the portents, although the other members of the company are dubious of this.*]

 [WC MWF]